freifunkMUC/puppet-ffm/Readme.md

 #### box behind nat
-Please look up how to set up the right firewall-rules for your operating system to forward the port to your Virtual Machine if you want to use this kind of setup.
+Please look up how to set up the right firewall-rules for your operating system to forward the fastd-port to your Virtual Machine if you want to use this kind of setup.

 #### With Vagrant
-After you modified "configs.yaml" to your needs, you may hit "vagrant up" into your terminal.
+After you modified "configs.yaml" to your needs, you may type "vagrant up hostname" into your terminal.
+Have a look at "Vagrantfile" to see what will be used.
 Make sure, that your Operating System is allowing you to add the NFS-folders and that the firewall is not blocking nfs.